acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ## Epsilon Families

 If you squint at the list of distinct residuals you might notice a pattern that many of them are offset by the `float_info.epsilon` value.
-Actually, it looks like there are two "families" of residuals, each coming at intervals of epsilon, but with one family offset but 1/2 epsilon.
+Actually, it looks like there are two "families" of residuals, each coming at intervals of `epsilon`, but with one family offset but 1/2 `epsilon`.
 This plot helps show that.

 ![Floating Point Residual by Epsilon Family](../../public/images/floating-point-residuals-by-epsilon-family.png)

 The families are color coded in both figures.
 On the top they all appear on the same number line.
 On the bottom figure they are separated for clarity.

 There are still two points that don't fit into that scheme.